-The Mezzo has a resistor that will protect the tweeter, in most cases, if the speaker is over driven during normal operation.
+The Mezzo Convergent Synergy has a resistor that will protect the tweeter, in most cases, if the speaker is over driven during normal operation.
 This is done so that the driver is not damaged.
 Replace a blown resistor as follows:

+- 1. Determine which driver is not playing music.

+- cover location).

+- resistor to its heatsink.

-- 1. Determine which driver is not playing music. - 2.
-Remove the appropriate resistor access cover from the enclosure by removing each of the 10-32 button head machine screws (see Figure 18 for resistor cover location). - 3.
-Using the appropriate Allen head, unscrew the 4-40 Allen bolt that holds the resistor to its heatsink.
+2. Remove the appropriate resistor access cover from the enclosure by removing each of the 10-32 button head machine screws (see Figure 15 for resistor

+3. Using the appropriate Allen head, unscrew the 4-40 Allen bolt that holds the